clintono1/pintos-project/reports/project1.md

 ## Part 2: Priority Scheduler

-In our initial implementation, we did not store the original priority, so we could not restore its priority after its donation is done.
-Now we have an instance variable for each thread that keeps track of its original priority (`base_priority`).
+In our initial implementation, we did not store the base priority of the thread, so we could not restore its priority after its donation is done.
+Now we have an instance variable (`base_priority`) in the thread struct that tracks this.

+Rather than using a priority queue data structure, we found it to be more efficient to just search for the thread with the highest priority when we call `thread_yield` or any time we want to switch threads.
+Using this implementation, we are able to efficiently access the thread with the highest priority when necessary by iterating through the `ready_list` rather than having to sort the priority queue every time we update the priority of the threads.
+We figured that because the thread priorities were always changing, it would be better to iterate through and find the max every time in `O(n)` runtime than sort every update which is `O(log(n))`.

 Our initial implementation did not correctly account for multiple/nested donations.
-To counter this, we decided to utilize the `waiters` list that is an instance variable for each semaphore.
-Since each lock uses a semaphore, this kept track of all the threads waiting for a lock.
-Every time a lock is acquired, that thread goes through all the waiters of that lock and looks at their priorities in `accept_from_waiters`.
-The thread would find the highest and make that its new effective priority if it's higher than its old effective priority.
-This takes care of multiple/nested donations.
+To counter this, we decided to utilize the `waiters` list that is a member of the semaphore struct.
+Since each lock uses a semaphore, we are able to use this list to keep track of all the threads waiting for a particular lock.

-We also made it so that every time Thread A tries to acquire a lock, we see if that lock has a holder B, and if it does, we will update B's priority to be A's if A's is higher in `donate_to_holder`.
-This takes care of chain donations as well because we will be looking at B's effective priority, which already includes the donations it has received.
-Then when B releases that lock, in `accept_from_waiters`, we go through all the other locks B has, if any, and change B's priority to be the highest out of all the waiters of all the locks.
-If the highest priority is less than B's original priority or there aren't any waiters, we change B's priority to be its original priority.
+Every time a lock is acquired, that thread goes through all the waiters of that lock and sets its own priority to the highest of its own or any of its waiter's priorities.
+If a new thread waits on a lock, we have it try to recursively donate its priority to the holder of that lock, and if that thread is also waiting on a lock, we can recursively donate until we reach a thread that is not waiting on a lock.
+This is accomplished in the function `donate_to_holder`.

 We made sure to choose the highest priority thread for the other synchronization primitives as well.
-When we up a semaphore, we call `thread_yields_to_highest()`, which checks to see if the current thread is the highest priority, and if it isn't then it yields.
+When we up a semaphore, we call `thread_yield`.
+This works because we changed `next_thread_to_run` to return the thread with the highest priority.
 This makes sure that the thread with the highest priority runs instead of the previously running thread.
-For condition variables, we signal to the highest priority thread so we unblock just that one.
-We do this by looking at all the semaphores waiting for that condition variable and signaling to the one that has the highest priority waiter.
+For condition variables, rather than sending a signal to any thread, we send it to the one with the highest priority.
+We do this by looking at all the waiters of all the semaphores of that condition variable and signal that one to wake up.
+We also call `thread_yield` in all cases in which a thread's priority changes, (eg. when a thread acquires a lock, releases a lock, sets its own priority).

-By doing all the above, we make sure that we are always yielding to the highest priority thread immediately after any change in priority.
+By doing all the above, we ensure that we are always yielding to the highest priority thread immediately after any change in priority.

 ## Part 3: Multi-level Feedback Queue Scheduler (MLFQS)

-Rather than using a priority queue to maintain all the ready threads ordered by their priorities, we found it to be more efficient to simply always be working with the `ready_list`.
-Using this implementation, we are able to efficiently access the thread with the highest priority when necessary by iterating through the `ready_list` rather than having to sort the priority queue every time we update the priority of the threads.
+Our implementation for this is the same as for the Priority Queue scheduler.
+We still keep using the `ready_list` and manually search through for the highest priority thread to run.

-On the creation of every thread in `init_thread`, we set the `nice` value, the `t_recent_cpu` (which is 0 if the thread is `main`, the initial thread, or the value of the parent thread (`thread_current ()`), otherwise), and the `priority` by calling a function we defined called `update_mlfqs_priority(thread)`.
+On the creation of every thread in `init_thread`, we set the `nice` value, the `t_recent_cpu`, which is 0 if it is the initial thread ('main'), or the value of the parent thread otherwise.
+We calculate and update the priority of a thread by calling `update_mlfqs_priority`.
 When setting priorities, we are careful to make a distinction on how we set the priority based on the value of the `thread_mlfqs`. - We set `thread_set_priority` to only work if `thread_mlfqs` is false.
 We also check the tag in `timer_interrupt()` and `init_thread()` in order to set variables specific to mlfqs.

-In `timer_interrupt` we call `thread_get_recent_cpu` on every tick, where the current thread's `t_recent_cpu` variable is incremented by one at every tick, and the `t_recent_cpu` of every other thread is updated according to the given formula at every second (more specifically at `timer_ticks() % TIMER_FREQ == 0`). the `load_avg` static variable is also updated at every second.
+In `timer_interrupt` we call `thread_set_recent_cpu` on every tick, where the current thread's `t_recent_cpu` variable is incremented by one at every tick, and the `t_recent_cpu` of every other thread is updated according to the given formula at every second (specifically at `timer_ticks() % TIMER_FREQ == 0`).
+The `load_avg` static variable is also updated at every second by the function `thread_set_load_avg`.